EDIT June 15 2020: New $1.50/day Youtube Recipes

 The Pie Crust

-Mix ingredients, spread a little more than half the dough evenly across the bottom of the pan and up the sides and to the edge of the pan.
+Mix ingredients, spread a little more than half the dough evenly across the bottom of the pie pan and up the sides and to the edge of the pan.

 Add filling.
 Place top of pie crust on top of the pie as best as you can and trim as necessary.
+Cut many holes on the top of pie crust.

 It doesn’t need to be perfect, it will taste great either way.
 I added extra salt and fresh grounded pepper upon serving.